All Plants

 Peppermint

-Peppermint (Mentha x piperita) — a perennial herb known for its aromatic leaves and strong, refreshing flavor.
-A hybrid of watermint and spearmint, widely cultivated for its culinary, medicinal, and aromatic properties.
-Used to flavor teas, desserts, and savory dishes.
-Its essential oil is valued for its cooling sensation and therapeutic benefits.
-Growing tips: Like all mints, contain peppermint in a pot or dedicated bed — it spreads aggressively.
+True peppermint with that strong, cooling menthol flavor — more intense than spearmint.
+Perfect for herbal teas, candy making, desserts, and aromatherapy.
+A wonderful digestive aid as tea after meals.
+Growing tips: Peppermint is a natural hybrid of spearmint and watermint.
+Like all mints, contain it in a pot or dedicated bed.
 It prefers slightly more moisture than other mints and appreciates afternoon shade in our hot Owens Valley summers.
 Harvest stems frequently.
 Dry extra leaves for winter tea — hang bundles upside down in a cool, dark place.
 Peppermint also repels many pests, making it a good companion plant around the garden perimeter.

 $6.00